Leagle1337/SWT_FIS_Website/README.md

 git status

-to update/commit your changes to the files use
+to update and commit your changes to the repo use

 git commit -m <"MESSAGE">